 2. Your Builder

 The same thing goes with a builder.
-A builder should be highly skilled, highly detail oriented, a perfectionist with getting the details right, someone who understands building science and has an interest in it.
-A good problem solver, can think outside of the box to accommodate you, while also understanding any repercussion of going too far against the norm.
+A builder should be highly skilled, highly detail-oriented, a perfectionist with getting the details right, someone who understands building science and has an interest in it.
+A good problem solver, can think outside of the box to accommodate you, while also understanding any repercussions of going too far against the norm.

 You can find a good builder through a good architect or you can find one on your own who you like.
-When I see high quality builders I list them here (though I don’t know all of them well, and they are only as good as the weakest labourer or as good as their supervision).
+When I see high-quality builders I list them here (though I don’t know all of them well, and they are only as good as the weakest laborer or as good as their supervision).